Following a low FODMAP diet? Finding fuel for your workouts and sports can be tricky, here are some ideas for Low FODMAP fuel for athletes

 - Pocket fuel – depending on the flavor there may be honey (Chia Goji Honey).
 Hazelnuts and almonds are moderate in FODMAPs so don’t overdo it with these since they are almond butter and hazelnut butter based

 Also note that certain fizzing electrolyte tablets can bother IBS symptoms a bit and cause bloating, so I avoid any electrolyte powders or tablets that fizz (like Nuun tablets, Hammer Fizz tablets, etc).
+Some of those tablets (like the Hammer drink tablets) contain sorbitol, a big problem for people with IBS.

 * Dates are high FODMAP, so watch fuels with dates.
 Some people seem to tolerate them fine yet others don’t, so go with your gut on these (pun intended 😉 )